Want to help out or contribute?

 3. Install the necessary packages for the course:

 You might encounter an error when running this code.
 That’s ok, you can fix it if you restart R by going to Sessions -> Restart R and re-run the code in items 2 and 3, it should work.
-If it still doesn’t, try to complete the other tasks, complete the survey, and let us know you have a problem in the survey.
+If it still doesn’t, try to running:

-The normal way of doing this would be to load the package with library(r3) and then running the command (install_packages_intermediate()).
+The normal way of doing this would be to load the package with library(r3) and then running the command (install_packages_advanced()).
 But by using the ::, we tell R to directly use a function from a package, without needing to load the package and all of its other functions too.
-We use this trick because we only want to use the install_packages_intermediate() command from the r3 package and not have to load all the other functions as well.
+We use this trick because we only want to use the install_packages_advanced() command from the r3 package and not have to load all the other functions as well.
 In this course we will be using :: often.

-3.5 Setting up Git
+3.6 Setting up Git

 Since Git has already been covered in the Introduction course, we won’t cover learning it during this course.
 However, since version control is a fundamental component of any modern data analysis workflow and should be used, we will be using it throughout the course.
 If you have used or currently use Git, you can skip this section.
 If you haven’t used it, please do these tasks: